 The query-replace function (bound to Esc %) incrementally replaces the "old" text that you specify with the "new" text that you specify.
-During execution of the function, typing "y" commands Emacs to perform the replacement and continue executing the function, "n" commands Emacs to skip the replacement and continue executing the function, "!" command Emacs to perform all replacements and stop executing the function, and "q" commands Emacs to stop (quit) executing the function.
+During execution of the function, typing y commands emacs to perform the replacement and continue executing the function, n commands emacs to skip the replacement and continue executing the function, ! commands emacs to perform all replacements and stop executing the function, and g commands emacs to stop (quit) executing the function.
 For example:

-- Move the point to the beginning of the buffer. - Type Esc %, followed by "i1", followed by "xxx". - Type "y" and "n" a few times. - Type "q". - Move the point to the beginning of the buffer. - Type Esc %, followed by "xxx", followed by "i1". - Type "!".
+- Move the point to the beginning of the buffer - Type Esc %, followed by "i1", followed by "xxx". - Type "y" and "n" a few times. - Type "q". - Move the point to the beginning of the buffer. - Type Esc %, followed by "xxx", followed by "i1". - Type "!".